-Several things of a private character relating to business and prsons were added to the beautiful marvels of this sitting.
+Several things of a private character relating to business and persons were added to the beautiful marvels of this sitting.

-Da.
-C. T. Buffum, of Woonsocket, R. I., and Mrs. E. M. Smith, of Lovell, Mass., beld a scance together at the house of a lady in Boston.
+DR. C. T. BUFFUM, of Woonsocket, R. I., and Mrs. E. M. Smith, of Lowell, Mass., held a seance together at the house of a lady in Boston.
 We attended by invitation, and was well gratified.
-De Euffum, much to our surprise, under the alleged influence of Bel Jacket, an Indian spirit, gave a series of excellent tests.
-The discriptions and names were mostly recognized.
+Dr. Buffum, much to our surprise, under the alleged influence of Red Jacket, an Indian spirit, gave a series of excellent tests.
+The descriptions and names were mostly recognized.
 To one lady he gave several names in succession without a mistake.
-Mrs. Powell we entranced and made to personate.
-The spirit was recognized for the spirit was recognized in New York.
-The spirit spoke a few words in French, of which languages the medium is wholly ignorant.
+Mrs. Powell was entranced and made to personate.
+The spirit was recognized by Mrs. Smith and proved to be her former husband, who was poisoned in New York.
+The spirit spoke a few words in French, of which language the medium is wholly ignorant.